LLM as a Meta-Judge: Synthetic Data for NLP Evaluation Metric Validation: Experiments

-\paragraph{Machine Translation.} We use language pairs from WMT 2021 \citep{akhbardeh-etal-2021-findings} (English (en) to Hausa (ha), Xhosa (xh) to Zulu (zu)) and WMT 2024 \citep{kocmi-etal-2024-findings} (Czech (cs) to Ukrainian (uk), English (en) to Czech (cs), English (en) to Icelandic (is)), covering both high-resource and low-resource settings.
+\paragraph{Machine Translation.} We use language pairs from WMT 2021 \citep{akhbardeh-etal-2021-findings} (English (en) to Hausa (ha), Xhosa (xh) to Zulu (zu)), which uses Direct Assessment with z-normalized scores, and WMT 2024 \citep{kocmi-etal-2024-findings} (Czech (cs) to Ukrainian (uk), English (en) to Czech (cs), English (en) to Icelandic (is)), which uses Error Span Annotation, covering both high-resource and low-resource settings.